iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 **Table 3.** On the HotpotQA dataset, the statement extraction pipeline achieves a 1.3% higher accuracy while reducing storage by 8.12%.
 Though less significant than SQuAD, the improvement demonstrates that statement-level coverage can enhance reliability even in multi-hop question answering tasks.

 Notably, in comparison to our proposed pipeline, the storage savings here are not as large.
 However, this Alternative Pipeline ensures no critical details are inadvertently removed.
 Just as with the proposed approach, it integrates easily into existing RAG setups, requiring minimal computational overhead.
-DBSCAN and cosine similarity are relatively lightweight, and the LLM calls typically cost only around a $0.01 per API call.
+DBSCAN and cosine similarity are relatively lightweight, and the LLM calls typically cost only around $0.01 per API call.

 ## Realistic Usage